-We've already covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our Guide to Japanese Table Manners and Dining Etiquette.
-Now, we bring you these basic Japanese phrases for dining out.
+We've previously covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our guide, Japanese Table Manners and Dining Etiquette.
+Now, we're covering the essential Japanese restaurant phrases you'll need to know.

 Dining out in Japan is one of the key attractions of this great country, but alas, the language can sometimes present a challenge.
 Even if the restaurant has an English menu, pictures of the dishes, and so on, English speakers can still have miscommunications if they don't know a few key Japanese phrases, especially if there's a specific dietary requirement involved (the Japan Vegan Guide covers essential Japanese phrases specifically for our plant-based friends).